PontusMadsen/shirahama.town/README.md

 ## About

 Shirahama.town is a website for shirahama.town.
+For starters, just a digital playground for me and my shirahama'entric projects.
+But in the future, more things will be added.
+Like reviews, a blog, and a gallery.
+Who knows.

 ## License